What is Shop Insurance?

 Why is Shop Insurance Required?

-Small to medium-sized shopkeepers work in day to day profit that means they do not have much margin in their business.
+Small to medium-sized shopkeepers work in day-to-day profit which means they do not have much margin in their business.
 Therefore, it may become difficult for them to handle situations involving burglary, fire, etc. in their shop and its contents.
 Therefore, to safeguard a shopkeeper against various risks related to the shop and its contents, a shop insurance policy came into the picture.

 A shopkeeper insurance policy shields a small/ medium-sized shopkeeper from any perils that he may face.
 It protects the property and the business interests of the shop owner.
 It also offers coverage of a standard fire & special perils policy that includes any loss to the building from earthquake risk.

-Shop insurance plans offer protection to the insured against financial crisis in case of some accident in his/her shop or any other related incident.
+Shop insurance plans offer protection to the insured against financial crisis in case of an accident in his/her shop or any other related incident.

 Many people are not sure whether they need a shopkeepers insurance policy to protect their shop or not.
 To give you some clarity, here is a list of different kinds of people who must buy shop insurance plans: